Join us for a 7-Day Taste of Greece Tour Package from Athens. Visit the monasteries at Meteora, the ruins at Delphi and Olympia, and much, much more.

 Athens is the capital of Greece and one of the oldest cities in the world.
 There are archaeological sites and monuments on every corner to remind visitors about glorious past...

-Greece is one of the most popular destination for tourism for decades and there are many reasons for this.
-Blessed by great climate, beautiful sea and idyllic islands scattered around...
+Greece is one of the most popular destinations for tourism for decades and there are many reasons for this.
+Blessed by the great climate, beautiful sea, and idyllic islands scattered...

 Top hotels in Athens

-Grecotel Pallas Athena is conveniently located in the popular Omonia area.
+Grecotel Pallas Athena is conveniently located in the popular Omonia area in Athens.
 Offering a variety of facilities and services, the hotel provides all you need for a good night’s...

 Divani Palace Acropolis Hotel is conveniently located in the popular Acropolis - Koukaki area.
 The hotel offers a high standard of service and amenities to suit the individual needs of...

 The peak season for flights to Athens is July, September and October.